-Not exactly the greatest feeling since this week basically wiped out all my hard work in this specific account for the year.
-But, to put things in perspective, it’s a relatively small loss compared to the 10X amount I have long in my 401k and company stock, not to mention my natural long position given my career in finance.
+Not exactly the greatest feeling.
+This week basically wiped out all my hard work in this specific account for the year.
+But, I like to put things in perspective.
+It's a relatively small loss compared to the 10X amount I have long in my 401k and company stock, not to mention my natural long position given my career in finance.

 Despite the loss, my grief was overshadowed by the happiness I felt on Wednesday, Thursday, and Friday making my wife happy.
 You see, Thursday was her birthday, but I gave her one of her presents early on a Wednesday.

-I wasn't planning on buying it for her, but when I lost a multiple of that in the trading account that day, I said why not!
+I wasn't planning on buying it for her.
+But when I lost a multiple of that in the trading account that day, I said why not!
 Better to spend money on something, especially for the wife, than flush it down the drain!

 On Friday, we went out to dinner at one of her favorite restaurants, and surprised her again with one of her favorite desserts, flourless chocolate cake with whipped cream.
 Yum.